Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ### What does this Integration do?

-The integration creates a bunch of sensors, binary_sensors and switches to control you ventilation.
-All those entities are prefixed with `ventilation_`, so you can really filter them all in the developer tools.
+The integration creates a bunch of sensors, binary_sensors and switches to control your ventilation.
+All those entities are prefixed with `ventilation_`, so you can easily filter all of them at once in the developer tools.

 Also, the integration will install a writing service for use in your automations:
 ```yaml